Your Castle's Little Helper

 Your Castle's Little Helper (あなたのお城の小人さん, Anata no Oshiro no Kobito-san) is a Japanese light novel series written by Kazuhito Minagi and illustrated by PenekoR.
 It began serialization on Shōsetsuka ni Narō in April 2021.
 It was later acquired by Square Enix who began publishing it under their SQEX Novel imprint in April 2022.
 A manga adaptation illustrated by Kazumi Kurihara began serialization on Square Enix's Manga Up! manga service in July 2024.

+Synopsis

+Chihiro Sagami, an office worker from Japan, has woken up as a starving child in another world.
+Said child is actually the eighth princess who was abandoned by the king.
+In an attempt to save her life, Chihiro makes a deal with a chef where she gets food for the work she puts in their kitchen.

 Media

 Light novel

 Written by Kazuhito Minagi, Your Castle's Little Helper began serialization on Shōsetsuka ni Narō on April 4, 2021.
 It was later acquired by Square Enix who began publishing the series with illustrations by PenekoR under their SQEX Novel light novel imprint on April 7, 2022.
-Five volumes have been released as of September 5, 2025.
+Six volumes have been released as of March 6, 2026.

+In April 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in October of the same year.